 The cost of care is subsidized by Cone Health.
 Childcare fees are paid through payroll deduction.
 Pre-tax and after-tax payment options are available.

-In addition, scholarships are available to income-eligible employees and are awarded on a sliding scale basis.
+In addition, scholarships are available to income-eligible employees with approval through human resources.
 Our programs also accept vouchers from the Department of Social Services.